bTB in Cattle and Badgers

 Despite widespread public opposition, the Westminster Government went ahead with a trial badger cull in Gloucestershire and Somerset in the autumn of 2013.
 The Independent Panel’s report which assessed the outcome of those trials shows that it was not humane nor effective.

 The RSPCA believes vaccination is an option the Government in Westminster should be actively pursuing rather than culling badgers.
 Additionally, a healthy farming industry is also better equipped to provide good animal welfare.
 The scientific evidence suggests that increasing the level of cattle testing, improving biosecurity and imposing stricter controls on the movement of cattle are the methods most likely to be effective in combating the spread, and increased incidence, of bTB.
+Whilst the Government did announce new movement and biosecurity controls in 2018, the RSPCA is now calling for a review of the science and the impact of the culls.

 For further information please see the following briefing.